Shang-Hua Teng: Recognition

 In 2008 Teng was awarded the Gödel Prize for his joint work on smoothed analysis of algorithms with Daniel Spielman.
 They went to win the prize again in 2015 for their contribution on "nearly-linear-time Laplacian solvers".
 In 2009, he received the Fulkerson Prize given by the American Mathematical Society and the Mathematical Programming Society.

 Teng is a Fellow of the Association for Computing Machinery (ACM) as well as an Alfred P. Sloan Research Fellow.
 He was named a SIAM Fellow in the 2021 class of fellows, "for contributions to scalable algorithm design, mesh generation, and algorithmic game theory, and for pioneering smoothed analysis of linear programming".

 Personal life

 In 2003, Teng married Diana Irene Williams, then a Ph.D. student of history at Harvard University.
+They have a daughter.